 Yes, a special information and consultation regime applies where there are 20 or more affected employees who are proposed to be dismissed for a 'non-fault' reason within a particular time frame.
 'Protective awards' exist of up to 90 days' pay per affected employee for the employer's failure to consult.
-This is governed by the Trade Union and Labour Relations (Consolidation) Act 1992, section 188.
+This is governed by section 188 of the Trade Union and Labour Relations (Consolidation) Act 1992.

-In addition, if the employer proposes to make redundancies affecting 20 or more employees within a particular time frame, it must notify the Department for Business, Innovation and Skills (BIS).
+Also, if the employer proposes to make redundancies affecting 20 or more employees within a particular time frame, it must notify BIS.
 Collective consultation with representatives of the affected employees is also required.